 Once you’ve done all this, you’ll find that your email begins to clean up itself.
 You’ll receive less crap and have less to sort through each time you open up your email client.
 If you find you’re missing your Office Supplies Monthly fix, then try Spike’s Priority and Other inboxes.
 This way, all your notifications and newsletters will automatically be directed into a separate account for you to check later.

-Although this one may take a little time to sink in, the art of sending less email can be surprisingly effective.
-Especially when it comes to team email management, sending less emails means fewer responses to deal with and less additional input from other members of the team.
+Although this one may take a little time to sink in, the art of sending fewer emails can be surprisingly effective.
+Especially when it comes to team email management, sending fewer emails means fewer responses to deal with and less additional input from other members of the team.

 Imagine that each email you send costs you $1, then ask yourself, is this message worth $1?
 You’ll probably find that you’d be broke at the end of the day using your current habits.
 Get a little Zen with your email and let the urge to reply wash over you like a babbling brook.